 We consider the Norwegian RLG sector financially strong because of the supportive and closely supervised system that underpins the sector.
-Namely, that much of Norwegian RLGs' revenues come from government grants and the equalisation principle ensures that all RLGs have the financial means to deliver consistent service delivery throughout the country.
-Further, all budgets are supervised by the central government and RLGs are not allowed to budget for an operating deficit, while RLGs can only borrow for certain purposes.
+Much of Norwegian RLGs' revenue comes from government grants, and the equalisation principle ensures that all RLGs have the financial means to deliver consistent service delivery throughout the country.
+Furthermore, all budgets are supervised by the central government and RLGs are not allowed to budget for an operating deficit, while RLGs can only borrow for certain purposes.
 If an RLG experiences a deficit, it is placed under close government oversight until the deficit is eliminated.

 Importantly, RLGs cannot be declared insolvent and payments cannot be cancelled, only deferred and interest would accrue normally.
-On this background, KBN has not recorded a loss from lending during over 90 years of operations.
-Although KBN never incurred a credit loss, in line with IFRS 9 accounting standards the lender made provisions for theoretical losses on loans and bond investments of NOK40 million as of March 2020, up from NOK12 million at the end of 2019, because of the greater uncertainty in the Norwegian economy.
-The amount remained small against relevant exposures of NOK247 billion, all of which continue to be considered as Stage 1.
+Given this background, KBN has not recorded a loss from lending during over 90 years of operations.
+Although KBN never incurred a credit loss, in line with IFRS 9 accounting standards the lender made provisions for theoretical losses on loans and bond investments of NOK27 million as of September 2020, up from NOK12 million as of year-end 2019, because of the greater uncertainty in the

+Norwegian economy.
+The amount remained small against relevant exposures of NOK238 billion, all of which continue to be considered Stage 1.